beginning the process

 We value a collaborative, interactive process as we work with students to establish services.
 The ASC staff will work with you on an individual basis to determine reasonable accommodations that facilitate access to learning, living, and other experiences on campus.
 The information you provide is an essential component in the determination of reasonable accommodations and services.
 ASC staff determine approved accommodations after reviewing your request for support services, your past use of accommodations, and the likely impact of your disability on your educational experiences at Moravian College and Moravian Theological Seminary.

 If you are a visitor and require access to any of our events or programs, please contact our the ASC by calling (610) 861-1401 or sending an email to email@example.com.

 REMOTE LEARNING INFORMATION

-- There will be no in-person proctoring in the ASC during the fall semester.
+- There will be no in-person proctoring in the ASC during the spring semester.

 - We encourage you to reach out to each professor to see how exams will be administered and to discuss your accommodations with them.